-To create a new recipe based on the system default recipe, select any recipe, and press the 'Create Recipe' button.
-Ensure 'System Default' is selected in the 'Copy From' dropdown menu.
+To create a new recipe based on the system default recipe, ensure no recipe is selected on the recipes list and press the 'Create Recipe' button.
+Confirm that 'System Default' is selected in the 'Copy From' drop-down menu of the 'Create Recipe' window and press the 'Submit' button.
 This is a basic recipe with specific parameters being pre-defined.